Nadia Battocletti: 2022–present

 On 14 February 2022, Battocletti set her first senior Italian record at a meeting in Val-de-Reuil, France, breaking almost 15-year-old 3000 m indoor record of 8:44.81 established by Silvia Weissteiner; she clocked a 8:41.72 performance to finish second.
 On 23 April that year, she broke the national best in the two miles in Milan.
 Just seven days later, Battocletti set an Italian record in the 5 km road race at the adizero Road to Records event in Herzogenaurach, Germany, improving her personal best by 42 seconds for sixth place.
 She broke Maura Viceconte's record dating back to 2000 by 32 seconds.

 The 22-year-old missed the World Championships held in Eugene, Oregon, U.S. in July with shin splints injury.
 In August, she was hit by glandular fever at the European Championships Munich 2022, where she finished seventh in the 5000 m.

 At the pre-championships press conference of the European Cross Country Championships on home soil in Turin in December, Battocletti revealed that she had been on antibiotics until ten days back.
 Despite this, she won decisively on a hilly and demanding 5.722 km course her fourth consecutive European Cross Country gold medal, successfully defending her U23 title.
 She became only the second runner in history to claim back-to-back U23 titles.

-At the Paris 2024 Olympics, Battocletti finished in fourth place in the women's 5,000 metres, setting a national record for Italy with a time of 14:31.64.
+At the Paris 2024 Olympics, Battocletti finished in fourth place in the women's 5000 metres, setting a national record for Italy with a time of 14:31.64.
 Initially upgraded to bronze following Faith Kipyegon's disqualification for obstruction, she was displaced from the podium after Kipyegon was reinstated following Kenya's successful appeal.
-She proceeded to win the silver medal in the women’s 10,000 metres, setting a national record for Italy with a time of 30:43.35.
+She proceeded to win the silver medal in the women's 10,000 metres, setting a national record for Italy with a time of 30:43.35.

 In 2025, Battocletti lowered her own Italian national record in the 10,000 m at the World Championships in Tokyo.
 She finished second overall in 30:38.23 and received the silver medal, her first World Championships medal.

+In 2026, despite being an outdoor specialist and training while observing Ramadan, Battocletti won gold in the 3000 m at the World Indoor Championships.

+On 11 August 2026, Battocletti won the gold medal in the 5000 metres at the European Championships in Birmingham, England.
+Three days later, she won the 10,000 metres gold medal.

 Statistics

 Personal bests

-She holds 5 national records at the senior level.
+She holds eight national records at the senior level.